kaliv0/pyrio/README.md

 in_memory_dict = Stream(json_dict).filter(lambda x: len(x.key) < 6).to_tuple()
 FileStream("path/to/file.json").prepend(in_memory_dict).save("./tests/resources/updated.json")
 ```
-If no path is given, the source file for the FileStream will be updated
+If no path is given, the source file for the FileStream will be <i>updated</i>
 ```python
 FileStream("path/to/file.json").concat(in_memory_dict).save()
 ```
 NB: if while updating the file something goes wrong, the original content will be restored/preserved

 - handle null values
 <br>(pass <i>null_handler</i> function to replace null values)
 ```python
 FileStream("path/to/test.toml").save(null_handler=lambda x: DictItem(x.key, x.value or "N/A"))
 ```
 NB: useful for writing <i>.toml</i> files which don't allow None values

 - passing advanced <i>file open</i> and <i>write</i> options
 <br>similarly to the <i>process</i> method you could provide
   - <i>f_open_options</i> (for the underlying <i>open</i> function)